 - Regularly clean your phone, it can also spread the coronavirus

-- Cough and sneeze on the insides of your elbows
+- Cough and sneeze on the inside of your elbows

 - Try to touch your face as little as possible